Home

 National Day for Truth and Reconciliation now officially a statutory holiday in BC

-The new stat holiday became official after the National Day for Truth and Reconciliation Act, 2023, received royal assent in B.C.’s legislature on March 9th, 2023.
+The new stat holiday became official after the National Day for Truth and Reconciliation Act, 2023, received royal assent in BC’s legislature on March 9th, 2023.
 Employers in BC are required to provide eligible employees under the Employment Standards Act, a day off with pay on September 30.

 Do all employees qualify for statutory holiday pay?